 Day of Bariatric Surgery

-Follow the important directions you receive leading up to the day of weight-loss surgery, and you’ll improve your experience at UNC Medical Center in Chapel Hill.
+Follow the important directions you receive leading up to the day of weight-loss surgery, and you’ll improve your experience at UNC Medical Center in Chapel Hill or our UNC Hillsborough Campus.

 Before Bariatric Surgery